databio/bedbuncher/README.md

 - iGD database created from the bedset.
 - Bedset statistics (currenty means and standard deviations).
 - PEP for a specific bedset created using the pipeline (currently under development).
+- trackHub directory for the BED set that can be viewed on the UCSC Genome Browser.